Yes, HealthTap doctors can order prescriptions. However, please note the following:

 - Prescriptions for lifestyle medications such as erectile dysfunction or diet drugs.

-Before initiating a virtual consult, make sure your preferred pharmacy in your Health Profile is up to date to correspond with your location.
+Before initiating a virtual visit, make sure your preferred pharmacy in your Health Profile is up to date to correspond with your location.

 - Your Health Profile is located in the main menu of your HelathTap account.
 In your Health Profile under Basic Information, you have the option to update your preferred pharmacy by clicking on the gray pencil icon next to your Preferred Pharmacy.